statamic/docs/content/collections/docs/content-queries.md

 $users = Entry::query()->whereTime('created_at', '=', '11:20:45')->get();
 ```

-### WhereJsonContains

-The `whereJsonContains` method may be used to compare a column's value against a date:

 ### WhereIn
 The `whereIn` method lets you check a field against an a given array of values: